Stochastic Subgradient Methods with Guaranteed Global Stability in Nonsmooth Nonconvex Optimization: Preliminaries

 It is important to note that any conservative field is locally bounded, as illustrated in \citep[Remark 3]{bolte2021conservative}.
-Moreover, \cite{bolte2021conservative} shows that through the path integral, any conservative field $\D$ uniquely determines a function named potential function, as illustrated in the following definition.
+Moreover, \cite{bolte2021conservative} shows that any conservative field $\D$ uniquely determines a function through the path integral, as illustrated in the following definition.

 \begin{defin} Let $\ca{D}$ be a conservative field in $\bb{R}^{n}$.
 Then with any given $x_0 \in \bb{R}^{n}$, we can define a function $f: \Rn \to \bb{R}$ through the path integral